 In fact, there are many ways to embed the UpViral widget on a website.
 But, if you find it difficult to show the UpViral giveaway on your website or if the UpViral widget is not loading as fast as you need, this tutorial will be helpful for you.

 Table of Contents

 UpViral provides unique features for embedding a campaign.

 Under the “Embed campaign into your web page” section, you can specify on which pages you will be embedding UpViral opt-in and share widgets.

-There are four different ways to embed Upviral in your site.
+There are three different ways to embed Upviral in your site.

 The Standard method is perfect if you want to use your landing pages instead of UpViral’s hosted pages.
 It’s the ideal option if you want to integrate your UpViral contest into an existing leads funnel.

 Popup and Popovers are excellent options if you have created an evergreen rewards program and want to use your blog traffic to feed the contest funnel.

 The very first and the most popular UpViral installation option is Standard.
 UpViral supports customizing the unique look of the Standard Widget from your editor.
 See the screenshot below for reference.

 So you can change the widget and decide what to show up and hide on the widget.
 Once the widget design and campaign are completed, you can embed the UpViral widget on your site.